leahecole/amma_cal/NOTES.md

 I have more opinions about color distribution - for example, I don't think there should be two identical squares, or two squares with rect2s that are identical touching, but that's for future Leah to explore.
 This is enough to go off of for now with what I have.

 [^1]: This is a big assumption.
 Some subsquares are larger than others and it may not be an aesthetically pleasing strategy to treat rect2s equal to rect4s, which theoretically have less.
 However, this pattern is not actually concentric squares but features varying intricate mosaic patterns, so this actually might not be a horrible assumption.
 If this were granny squares though, this is not the best assumption.

+Made `even_distro_blanket_algorithm` - the initial version operates under the assumptions from above and makes sure there's no more than 23 subsquares of any given color.
+It does not yet try to even out distribution by level of subsquare though